Rishikesh238/FINANCE-AND-RISK-ANALYSIS-CAPSTONE-PROJECT/README.md

 # FINANCE-AND-RISK-ANALYSIS-CAPSTONE-PROJECT
-Your task is to provide consultation to two different investors, Mr Patrick Jyenger and Mr Peter Jyenger based on their requirements and financial objectives.
+Our task was to provide consulting services to two investors, Mr. Patrick Jyenger and Mr. Peter Jyenger, based on their financial objectives and requirements.
-Following points summarise the expected tasks in the assignment:

-1. You must use the elements of technical analysis to understand the trend of the underlying stocks.
-The metrics associated with risk and returns must help you realise whether the security meets the criteria of your investor’s financial goals.
+Here's a breakdown of what we needed to do:

+1. Understanding Trends and Metrics: Our goal was to analyze the trends of various stocks using technical analysis.
+    We used metrics related to risk and returns to assess if the stocks aligned with the investors' financial goals.
-2. You must use the metrics and the visualisations to compare the performance of the available securities against each other, and also against the market index, S&P500.
+3. Performance Comparison: We compared the performance of available securities against each other and also against the S&P 500 market index using metrics and visualizations.
-3. The findings should be aligned with the investor persona to select the appropriate stocks for the portfolio.
+4. Alignment with Investor Persona: We ensured that our findings were in line with the specific preferences and objectives of each investor to select suitable stocks for their portfolios.
-4. After the selection of stocks, the portfolio must be validated using the active investment strategy to estimate the prices in future.
-You must check if the portfolio has the potential to fulfil the financial goals set by the investor.
+5. Portfolio Validation: After selecting stocks, we applied an active investment strategy to estimate future prices.
+We checked if the portfolio had the potential to meet the financial goals set by the investors.

-The entire capstone can be divided into the following aspects:
+The project was divided into the following phases:
-Preliminary Steps - Data loading
+1. Preliminary Steps: Data loading and preparation.
-Data Exploration
+2. Data Exploration: Exploring the dataset to understand its characteristics.
-Stock Analysis and Portfolio Management
+3. Stock Analysis and Portfolio Management: Analyzing stocks and managing portfolios based on investor requirements.
-Reporting
+4. Reporting: Presenting findings and recommendations to the investors.